UCKarl/UCKarl.github.io/music.md

 ### Stuff I'm into

-Recently, getting into stuff [Kate Tempest](http://www.npr.org/2015/06/07/412288857/kate-tempest-when-youre-writing-its-not-about-you) has done.
+Recently, getting into some refreshing rap by [Kate Tempest](http://www.npr.org/2015/06/07/412288857/kate-tempest-when-youre-writing-its-not-about-you).